gvwilson/sensibleadventures/nardica/nardica.md

 Come on."
 He glanced up as one of the city's drones zipped past overhead.
-Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how much of the scene in the street the drones were actually reporting back to Halley's central core.
+Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how honestly the drones were reporting the scene to Halley's central core.

 Picking up their respective loads, they walked side by side down a narrow side street